Spheres-cu/subdivx-dloader/README.md

 optional arguments:
   -h, --help            show this help message and exit --quiet, -q
-  --choose, -c          show all the available subtitle and choose what to download --force, -f           override existing file --keyword -k "<string>" _ Add the <string> to the list of keywords.
-Keywords are used when you have 10 subtitles for a show or movie,and you know in the description there is a keyword for that subtitle.
+  --no-choose, -nc          Download the default match subtitle avaible.
+Now show all the available subtitle to download is de default behavior
+  --force, -f           override existing file --keyword -k "<string>" _ Add the <string> to the list of keywords.
+Keywords are used when you have

+10 subtitles for a show or movie,and you know in the description there is a keyword for that subtitle.
   Example if rama966 is the creator of the subtitle you want to download, add it to the keyword and the script will download that one.
 Combine -c with -k to see how subtitles are picked.
   --title -t "<string>" _ Set the show main title to use instead of getting it from the file name